JoseMVergara/SPIN/README.md

 SPIN project is currently in its __Beta__ version and is open to the general public.

+## Citing

+If the program was helpful in your research, please cite the article https://doi.org/10.1016/j.cpc.2022.108614

 ## Licensing
 This project is licensed under the terms of the [MIT license](https://opensource.org/licenses/MIT).